payton-p/java_software_solutions_foundations_of_program_design/readme.md

 # Java Fundamentals

-This project correlates to the Java Software Solutions: Foundations of Program Design textbook.
-Currently it offers basic examples of the concepts covered in the textbook's chapters.
+This project correlates to the *Java Software Solutions: Foundations of Program Design* textbook.
+Currently this project offers basic examples of the concepts covered in the textbook.

 ## Installation
+- Install Java 17 and Eclipse
-- Clone locally
+- Clone repo locally
 - Open the project in Eclipse
 - Run the relevant program